Will Bonsall: Vegetable claims

 In 2019, The Guardian reported that Bonsall said most vegetables are "very un-vegan.”
 Bonsall has said he is one of the "few vegans in the world who actually eats a 100 percent plant-based diet" because he grows his own food and "can vouch that it’s animal-free."

 Personal life

+In the mid-1970s, Will Bonsall had been homesteading in Maine when Molly Thorkildsen of Hartland, Wisconsin read about him in a magazine focused on homesteading and communes.
+Interested in interning and living in an intentional community, she reached out to him.
+Expecting a communal setting, she was surprised to find only Bonsall and his dog.

+They married later that year, on November 5, 1978, on the farm in Industry, Maine, and collaborated on the farm for more than four decades.

-In late 2021, Will briefly mentioned he was going through a divorce with his now-former wife, Molly Thorkildsen while teaching some students about composting.
-He also mentioned that he was 72 years old, although an exact date of birth is still unknown.
+In late 2021, while leading a composting workshop, Bonsall briefly mentioned that he was in the process of divorcing his wife of over 40 years, and noted that he was 72 years old at the time.

 Awards

 In 2020, The Portland Press Herald awarded Bonsall the Source Seed Saver award.
 Portland Press Herald reporter Bob Keyes reported: "He has 1,100 varieties of peas and other legumes, including chickpeas, favas and runner beans.
 He has one of the largest Jerusalem artichoke seed collections in North America, and has more varieties of parsnip seeds than just about anybody anywhere."